ancwrd1/ldap-rs/README.md

 It uses tokio asynchronous runtime for network I/O and an excellent [rasn](https://github.com/XAMPPRocky/rasn) crate for all ASN.1 goodness.

-For TLS connections the `native-tls` crate is used.
+For TLS connections currently the `native-tls` crate is used.

 ## Roadmap